neurolib-dev/neurolib/README.md

 # Neurolib
 *Easy whole-brain neural mass modeling* 👩‍🔬💻🧠

 Neurolib allows you to easily create your own state-of-the-art whole-brain models.
-The main implementation is a neural mass firing rate model called `aln` which consists of two populations of excitatory and a inhibitory neurons.
-This `aln` model is a mean-field model of spiking adaptive exponential integrate-and-fire neurons (AdEx).
+The main implementation is a neural mass firing rate model of spiking adaptive exponential integrate-and-fire neurons (AdEx) called `aln` which consists of two populations of excitatory and a inhibitory neurons.
 An extensive analysis of the model can be found in the paper *Biophysically grounded mean-field models of neural populations under electrical stimulation*, Cakan et al. 2020 ([ArXiv](https://arxiv.org/abs/1906.00676)), and its associated [github page](https://github.com/caglarcakan/stimulus_neural_populations).

 ### Whole-brain modeling